 That is a monkey – あれはさるです

-Basic Verbs and Tenses I covered briefly in the tenses section of the basics grammar post, but what’s really great is learning new verbs while changing the tenses.
+I covered briefly in the tenses section of the basics grammar post, but what’s really great is learning new verbs while changing the tenses.
 Practising them together will make it easier to remember tenses and verb.
 You can start by writing a very basic daily diary with 3 things you did that day, 3 things you didn’t do and 3 thing’s you’ll do tomorrow.

 NEW!
 J-Talk Online Memrise course for learning and practising beginners Japanese grammar (mostly verb tenses)